 Pizza

-Pizza restaurants commonly define their sizes as small (8–10 inches), medium (12 inches), and large (14–16 inches).
-A 12-inch pizza provides about 113 square inches of surface area, which is often more filling—and cost-effective—than two smaller pizzas.
+Pizza establishments often characterize their sizes as small (8–10 inches), medium (12 inches) and large size (14-16 inch).
+There 813 square inches of the a in pizza, about how more cost-effective and filling than two smaller pizzas.

 See Also: Things that Are 13 Inches Long – Sizes of Common Objects and Stuff